-But whichever figures you accept it still remains that a significant percentage of South African’s, online who fall within the economically active portion of the population, sale are HIV positive.
+But whichever figures you accept it still remains that a significant percentage of South African’s, who fall within the economically active portion of the population, are HIV positive.
 This raises the rather delicate question of whether employees should be honest about their HIV status at work.

 Those who are against revealing their status fear losing their jobs and stigmatisation from co-workers – but for most people who have revealed their status they have found a growing community of support and assistance with access to life-prolonging information and medication.

-German family-owned luxury vehicle manufacturer, viagra dosage BMW SA, based in Rosslyn, Pretoria, has actively encouraged people to know their status and embarked on a education programmes both on the prevention of HIV and AIDS and living with HIV and AIDS.
+German family-owned luxury vehicle manufacturer, BMW SA, based in Rosslyn, Pretoria, has actively encouraged people to know their status and embarked on a education programmes both on the prevention of HIV and AIDS and living with HIV and AIDS.
 Dr Natalie Mayet, BMW SA’s manager for Health and Occupation Medicine, said that almost 90 percent of the employees at the Rosslyn plant had been voluntarily tested for infection, and of those tested, between 6 and 6,5 percent are HIV positive.

 “It’s not about a virus,” said Dr Mayet.
 “It’s about people.”
 Last year the plant had 160 HIV positive employees.
 Of these, 30 employees were on Anti-Retrovirals (ARVs) to boost their immune system.
 Dr Mayet emphasised that the disease was manageable, citing examples of three employees who where unable to work as a result of developing full-blown AIDS, but with treatment and counselling these employees were able to return to work, in their previous positions.